PurpleBooth/purplebooth-co-uk-v2/content/post/pair-programming-a-practical-guide.md

 If you find you're constantly needing to search for answers on the internet, and you are finding it frustrating you can't chase down the information how you would like, separate for a moment then come back.

+You can do this like so:

 1. Agree a short period of time to search for
 2. Split up and do your research
 3. Come back together and share what you've learned
 4. Decide on an approach
 5. Pair again

 A word of warning.
-You need to make sure neither of you work on the code during this time.
+You need to make sure neither of you works on the code during this time.
 The code is a shared thing and while research will be needed the work should be completed together.

 ### Break and Swap when it's quiet

 Silence is a bad sign in pair programming.
-If one of your pair is not talking then they're disengaged.
+If one of your pairs is not talking then they're disengaged.
 This can be because your driver is off on their own, or that your navigator isn't directing.
 This happens because someone is unhappy.

+You can address this as follows:

 1. Take a longer break (if you normally take 5 min, then take 15 min)
 2. When you come back confirm how long you're going to work before breaking again or swapping roles